peeweemiwie/digg/README.md

 ### The Feeds

 The four feeds to use in the application are as follows.
-These feeds are from an experimental data project that we’ve built at Digg.
+These feeds are from an experimental data project that we built at Digg.
 The stories in each feed below represent trending stories from various Twitter accounts: digg employees, editor’s picks, political reporters and people in the design profession/community.
 These four feeds support JSONP callbacks.
 Also, the values of the 'screen_name' and 'sharers' fields for each story are Twitter usernames.

 ```